muak/AiForms.SettingsView/README.md

 * To set separator color.
 * To set selected cell color.
+* To scroll to screen top and bottom.

 ### Sections

 * To set IsVisible each section.
 * To set section a footer.
 * To set various options of a header and  a footer.
+* To use DataTemplate and DataTemplateSelector in a section.
+* To reorder items by drag and drop in a section.

 ### Cells